JhanXXX/JhanXXX.github.io/_pages/about.md

 ## About Me

 Hi!
-I received my Master's degree from [KTH](https://www.kth.se/en), and Bachelor's degree from [Tongji University](https://en.tongji.edu.cn/p/#/) (同济大学).
+I received my Master's degree from [KTH Royal Institute of Technology](https://www.kth.se/en) in Sweden, and Bachelor's degree from [Tongji University](https://en.tongji.edu.cn/p/#/) (同济大学) in China.
 I am broadly interested in AI-driven geospatial analysis, network/flow-based infrastructure/logistics modeling, and data-driven decision-making under uncertainties.

 I am a faster learner, punctual, self-motivated and easy to get along with.
 I am capable of both team and independent work, and handling pressure & criticism.
 Outside of academics, I'm a dancer with experience in stage choreography and freestyle competitions.
 I'm broadly interested in film & theatre arts, linguistics, video games, and music.